Category Archives: Science Fiction Films

 I kept thinking of Charlton Heston, who stars, in two of his other science fiction roles- Planet of the Apes (1968) and Soylent Green (1973), also directed by Omega Man director, Boris Sagal.
 Planet of the Apes is of course a classic.

 In the first scene, Robert Neville (Heston) wanders the streets of Los Angeles.
 We quickly surmise that he is the last man left on earth.
-Armed with an experimental vaccine for the disease that’s turned everyone into light-averse zombies, he fights a biological war, roaming the empty streets by day and fights off the mutated creatures at night.
+Armed with an experimental vaccine for the disease that’s turned everyone into light-averse zombies, he fights a biological war, roaming the empty streets by day and fighting off the mutated creatures at night.

 The premise immediately reminded me of a famous Twilight Zone episode.